New York State Alzheimer’s Plan Overview

 Increase Funding for the Alzheimer’s Disease Community Assistance Program

 Home and community-based services enable people living with dementia to stay in their homes and be active in their communities for as long as possible, as long-term care can be costly at both the public and private levels.
 The Alzheimer’s Disease Community Assistance Program (AlzCap) is designed to postpone or prevent nursing home placements and provides support services to individuals living with dementia, caregivers, and communities that are disproportionately impacted by dementia.
-The Alzheimer’s Association is calling on state legislators to support a $2.5 million increase in funding for AlzCap.
-This increase would support the program’s ability to achieve the program’s grant initiatives.
+The Alzheimer’s Association is calling on state legislators to support a $2 million increase in funding for AlzCap.
+This increase would support the program’s ability to achieve its grant initiatives.

 Wysiwyg